How to disable unused code warnings in Rust example

 Hello World

-To avoid warnings in code, You have to add the below code at starting in the rust code file.
+To avoid warnings in code, add the following code at the start of the Rust code filed.

 #![allow(dead_code)]